New Mercedes-AMG GT 63 S and 73e hybrid spotted: price, specs and release date

 New Mercedes AMG GT 63 4-door design

-In terms of exterior design, the new AMG GT 63 4-door prototype looks practically identical to the current car.
+In terms of exterior design, this new AMG GT 63 4-door prototype looks practically identical to the current car.
 At the front, it has the same slotted grille but the lower half of the front bumper has been disguised in a camo-wrap, so it’s possible its large air intakes have seen some tweaks.

 The new model has retained the current car’s bulging bonnet, wide front and rear wheel arches and dramatic arching roofline.
 The rear end looks to be fairly untouched too, with its broad LED rear lights and large quad-exhaust tips still in place.